What is Lesch–Nyhan syndrome?

 How is Lesch–Nyhan syndrome diagnosed?

-The diagnosis of Lesch–Nyhan syndrome is based on a careful patient history, physical examination findings, and blood tests to detect high levels of uric acid.
+The diagnosis of Lesch–Nyhan syndrome is based on careful patient history, physical examination findings, and blood tests to detect high levels of uric acid.
 Where available, genetic testing confirms the presence of an abnormal HPRT-1 gene.

 What are the differential diagnoses for Lesch–Nyhan syndrome?